datopian/flowershow/site/content/index.md

 ### 🚧 Excalidraw support

 Displaying Excalidraw sketches directly in your markdown pages.

-### 🚧 CLI tool

-Our goal is to make using Flowershow as seamless as possible.
-To facilitate smooth bootsrapping and upgrading your website we're creating a CLI tool, that will take care of all the intricacies related to the whole process of publishing your notes.

     👷 There is a lot of other exciting stuff we're working on.
     <a href="/docs/roadmap">Check our roadmap to learn more!</a>